fdabhi/spellCorrect/README.md

 It takes input as a word (with a spelling mistake) and shows a list of correct words.

-It corrects words that are merged (eg: "aboutthat", "quick🤗Assignment"), words separated by space or '-'.
+It corrects words that are merged (eg: "aboutthat", "quick🤗Assignment"), repetitive letters (eg: "awwwesome"), words separated by space or '-'.

 ## Dependencies